Robert C. Pruyn: Personal life

 Pruyn died in Albany on October 29, 1934.
 He was buried at the Albany Rural Cemetery in Menands, New York.

 Legacy

-He also established the 13,000 acre (53 km²) Santanoni Preserve on Newcomb Lake in the Adirondack Mountains upstate of New York, which is today a state park and National Historic Landmark.
+He also established the 13,000 acre (53 km²) Santanoni Preserve on Newcomb Lake in the Adirondack Mountains upstate of New York, which is today a National Historic Landmark, and has been subsumed into the larger Adirondack Forest Preserve.
 After President William McKinley was shot in 1901 at the Pan-American Exposition in Buffalo, then vice president Theodore Roosevelt traveled to Buffalo to visit McKinley in the hospital.
 As it appeared that McKinley would recover, Roosevelt went on to Santanoni as Pruyn's guest; the two were old friends.
 When McKinley's condition worsened, Roosevelt left directly from Santanoni to Buffalo where he was inaugurated as the 26th President of the United States.

 A portrait of Pruyn by William Merritt Chase was owned for many years by the National Commercial Bank and Trust Co. in Albany.